Last Update: 11/4/18

 Different Lifestyles Mean Different Problems for Ankle Injury Victims

 Not all ankle injury victims face the same outcomes.
-It is not just a matter of the different type of injury — break or strain, bone or tendon — there are many other factors that come into play.
+It is not just a matter of the different type of injury — break or strain, bone or tendon.
+There are many other factors that come into play when determining the amount of compensation it will take to make a victim whole.

-Consider a scenario where someone here in Hallandale Beach is having a nice time at a local restaurant or grabbing a bite while enjoying the local casinos or shopping or race tracks.
+Consider a scenario where someone here in Hallandale Beach is having a nice time at a local restaurant or grabbing a bite while enjoying the local casinos, shopping centers, or race tracks.
 Let’s consider two situations:

 Imagine Joe Fisher, a commercial fisherman who had a good day at the Madri Gras dog track down the street before he slipped and fell on water in the restaurant there and broke his ankle bone.